Covid-19: everything we're doing to support our NHS

-From helping free up desperately needed beds to keeping communities connected, this is how we're helping our hospitals through the outbreak
+From helping free up desperately needed beds to keeping communities connected, this is how we're helping our hospitals through the pandemic

 For the healthcare system, it’s a different story.
-As wards become busier than ever, the coronavirus outbreak is putting unprecedented pressure on our NHS.
+The wards have been busier than ever, as the Covid-19 pandemic has put unprecedented pressure on our NHS.

 Getting people home safely